cybertec-postgresql/db_migrator/README.md

  [fdw-list]: https://wiki.postgresql.org/wiki/Fdw

+You need to define these objects:

+- a foreign server that describes how to connect to the remote data source

+- a user mapping for the server to provide credentials for the migration user

 ### `db_migrator` plugin ###

 You also need to install the `db_migrator` plugin for the data source from which you want to migrate.
 Again, follow the installation instructions provided with the software.

-### Permissions ###

-You need a database user with the `CREATE` privilege on the current database who has `USAGE` privilege on the schemas where the extensions are installed and `EXECUTE` privileges on all required migration functions (the latter are usually granted by default).

-The permissions can be reduced once the migration is complete.

 Installation
 ------------